Nynas

 Nynas AB is a Swedish manufacturer of specialty naphthenic oils and bitumen products.
-Founded in 1928 as a national oil company with a traditional range of products, the company today also supplies specialist products and niche markets.
+Founded in 1928 as a national oil company with a traditional range of products, the company today supplies specialist products and niche markets.

-As well as sales offices at several locations around the world, Nynas also has access to an international distribution network.
-This includes not only central storage facilities and mixing stations (hubs), but also a large number of local depots.
+In addition to national sales offices, Nynas also has access to an international distribution network.
+This includes not only central warehouses and blending stations (hubs), but also a number of local depots.

-In 2020 Nynas had around 935 employees and sales were SEK 12.1 billion.
+In 2021, Nynas had around 970 employees and net sales of just over SEK 16.7 billion.